flatironinstitute/labbox-ephys/README.md

 ### Create directories and set environment variables

 You will need to create some directories.
-Rename as desired:
+Here we assume that "user" is the name of the logged in user.
+Rename as desired - you can choose any locations you want.

 * `/home/user/labbox/kachery-storage` - The system will store large temporary files here
 * `/home/user/labbox/labbox-ephys-data` - For importing data into the system